naveedalirehmani/Obsidian/General.md

 #### 3. Code optimisation
 before compiler moves onto converting our source code into object code it also does code optimisation that is it tries to understand our code and tries to skip what is not necessary. compiler understands this and does not actually runs the loop 100 times excepts outputs the function output 1— times.
 And here it also utilises code cache such as the compiler does not even has to execute the function 100 times it just remembers the output after the first run and just returns the out in subsequent calls.

+## Interpreters
+interpreters also go through all of these steps except code optimisation, why so?
+Because interpreters execute code at runtime that means that the interpreter unlike the compiler will not go through all these steps one by one and then execute the source code rather it will try to do all this together this means that it understands the code and performs lexical analysis and parsing line by line and also keeps executing it line by line.
+Since it is not doing all this before hand it cannot perform certain steps like code optimisation.